 Rev. James Ellis IIIChaplain of Discipleship

-James Ellis III began working at Hope in 2016, relocating from the District of Columbia where he served as the solo pastor of an inner-city church.
+James Ellis III began working at Hope in 2016, relocating from the District of Columbia where he served as the sole pastor of an inner-city church.
 Believing that Christian community requires intentionality, deference to scripture and reliance on the work of the Holy Spirit, he is always on the lookout for ways to encourage students in their faith and connect them with like-minded peers and mentors.

 Although ordained in the Baptist tradition, James has worked, studied and preached in a variety of theological settings: United Methodist, Vineyard, Mennonite, nondenominational, Reformed, Episcopal and Disciples of Christ.

 James is the editor of (and a contributor to) Tell the Truth, Shame the Devil: Stories about the Challenges of Young Pastors (Smyth & Helwys Press, 2015), which is a collection of first-person essays from pastors mostly under the age of thirty-five sharing some of the most turbulent experiences they have endured in vocational ministry.

 - S.T.M., Pittsburgh Theological Seminary, 2010